Benjamin-Elon/Benjamin-Elon/README.md

 Benjamin Elon from Atlanta, Georgia.
 Permanently residing in Israel, since 2011.

 I was initially interested in statistics and machine learning.
 As time progressed, I began to expand by my knowledge of methodologies to interpret information.
+The field is vast.

 ### Language Skills
 **Python** and **Sqlite** for web scraping, machine learning, data management